-Step of PRACTICETM Steps to Influence Others Prepare to influence (1 of 3): Target only key clients Target to influence buy-side counterparts working at your firm's most profitable accounts (avoid investing time building relationships with clients that are not likely to add to your bottom line).
+Step of PRACTICE [TM] Steps to Influence Others Prepare to influence (1 of 3): Target only key clients Target to influence buy-side counterparts working at your firm's most profitable accounts (avoid investing time building relationships with clients that are not likely to add to your bottom line).
 These include: Key counterpart at those firms deemed a "priority" by your firm Seasoned buy-side analysts who can provide a window into real-time buy-side market psychology Prepare to influence (2 of 3): "What's in it for them?"
-(WIIFT) Speak to your firm's salesperson to get the following answered before your first conversation with a new client: Firm/fund characteristics (mandate, cap size, region, style, etc.) Preferences (details vs. big picture, quantitative vs. qualitative, etc.) Demeanor (formal vs. casual, cynical vs. open-minded, etc.) (See details found in our QRC "Know Your Client to Yield Influence and Gain Votes") Prepare to influence (3 of 3): Self-awareness Self-assess by honestly answering these questions (fix deficits where possible): Are you an expert on the critical factors for this conversation?
-Ensure you know the critical factors for a stock Ensure your research meets the ENTERTM quality framework Do you have strong communication skills?
+(WIIFT) Speak to your firm's salesperson to get the following answered before your first conversation with a new client: Client's entire assigned universe of stocks Firm/fund characteristics (value, GARP, event-driven, etc.) Analyst's approach to research (detailed vs. big picture) Analyst's demeanor (See details found in our QRC "Know Your Client") Prepare to influence (3 of 3): Self-awareness Self-assess by honestly answering these questions (fix deficits where possible): Are you an expert on the critical factors for this conversation?
+Ensure you know the critical factors for a stock Ensure your research meets the ENTER[TM] quality framework Do you have strong communication skills?
 Are you a good listener? (most people over-estimate their ability) Are you empathetic?
 Do you adapt well?
-Will you be credible to the client?
-R apport building Reach out to make the initial introduction (don't wait for a new client to call you) Make them feel important (be the first to say "hello," use their name, compliment, and ask questions) Show respect to the client even if they have less experience within the sector or fewer years as an analyst Build common bridges by mentioning the names of other individuals you work with or have worked with at the client's firm (but not in a boastful tone) Listen attentively at all costs, do not interrupt - it shows a lack of respect and may convey an oversized ego.
+Will you be credible to client?
+R apport building Reach out to make the initial introduction (don't wait for a new client to call you) Show respect to the client even if he/she has less experience within the sector or fewer years as an analyst Build common bridges by mentioning the names of other individuals you work with or have worked with at the client's firm (but not in a boastful tone) Listen attentively at all costs, do not interrupt - it shows a lack of respect and may convey an over-sized ego.
 If clients want to speak, let them do 95% of the talking - it's all about them.
 Be confident (but not arrogant) by ensuring you know the topic when answering a question.
-(You are better off saying "I'll need to get back to you" when answering a question than providing an incorrect answer.)
+(You are better to say "I'll need to get back to you" when answering a question than to provide an incorrect answer.)
 Offer to provide something to meet the client's needs (the "rule of reciprocity" may lead them to accept your calls more quickly) It may seem obvious, but always thank clients for spending time with you - they have alternatives A sk about needs (WIIFT) If you haven't already learned the client's "WIIFT" during your research in the "Prepare" step above, start this step by discovering it.
-Buy-side clients are often motivated to speak with sell-side analysts because they want: Help identifying and forecasting critical factors as well as the associated risks and opportunities for the assigned universe of stocks Greater access to company management via the sell-side analyst Help assessing the market psychology about a stock (by asking sell-side analysts about conversations they're having with other buy-side clients) Association/friendship with a high-profile analyst in their sector
+Buy-side clients are often motivated to speak with sell-side analysts because they want: Help identifying and forecasting critical factors as well as the associated risks and opportunities for the assigned universe of stocks Greater access to company management via the sell-side analyst To assess the market psychology about a stock (by asking sell-side analysts about conversations they're having with other buy-side clients) Association/friendship with a high-profile analyst in their sector